 While we anticipate that subsequent events and developments may cause our views to change, we have no intention to update this forward-looking information, except as required by applicable securities law.
 This forward-looking information should not be relied upon as representing our views as of any date subsequent to the date of this AIF.
 We have attempted to identify important factors that could cause actual actions, events or results to differ materially from those current expectations described in forward-looking information.
 However, there may be other factors that cause actions, events or results not to be as anticipated, estimated or intended and that could cause actual actions, events or results to differ materially from current expectations.
 There can be no assurance that forward-looking information will prove to be accurate, as actual results and future events could differ materially from those anticipated in such statements.
 Accordingly, readers should not place undue reliance on forward-looking information.
-See "Risks and Uncertainties" outlined in our 2010 MD&A filed with the securities regulatory authorities in Canada.
+These factors are not intended to represent a complete list of the factors that could affect us.
+See "Risks and Uncertainties" outlined in our 2011 MD&A filed with the securities regulatory authorities in Canada.